kristofzerbe/kiko.io/source/_dynamic/tiny-tools.md

 Almost every day, while reading news and social media posts, I stumble across small **web tools** that can make developer life immensely easier.
 In order not to lose sight of them, I have created a collection in Trello, which are automatically listed here.

-See also my [Windows Tools](/collections/windows-tools) page, where I have listed my essential Windows software.

 ---